Lord & Taylor: Response to the COVID-19 pandemic

 Lord & Taylor's stores were forced to close due to executive state orders by the local and state governments on non-essential retail by Wednesday, March 18, 2020, due to the COVID-19 pandemic in the United States.
-While it took some time for the locations to reopen to the public, some of its closed U.S. stores were looted following the murder of George Floyd.

 Lord & Taylor began the process of reopening on Friday, May 15, 2020, with two of its locations in Florida and New Hampshire allowed to reopen.
 All stores resumed operations by July 3, 2020.

 On August 2, 2020, Lord & Taylor and Le Tote had filed for Chapter 11 bankruptcy protection due to the COVID-19 pandemic in the United States.
-On August 27, Lord & Taylor revealed plans to close all of its brick-and-mortar operations after almost 200 years while reportedly simultaneously soliciting bids for its Le Tote and Lord & Taylor businesses.
+The following day, Lord & Taylor announced that it would close 19 stores and then added another 5 locations to the list on August 20.
+Finally on August 27, Lord & Taylor announced that it would close all of its stores and go out of business after almost 200 years.
+It had 38 stores at the time of the announcement.

 On October 15, 2020, the investment firm Saadia Group announced it would acquire Lord & Taylor.

-Digital-first retailing
+On Saturday, February 27, 2021, the remaining 19 stores closed.

+Under Saadia Group and Regal Brands Global, 2020–present

 In October 2020, the investment firm Saadia Group acquired Lord & Taylor; they transitioned the retailer into a digital-first format.
 In fall 2022, an ad campaign called "Fall Fete" debuted alongside a new logo.
 In 2024, Regal Brands Global acquired Lord & Taylor with the intention of continuing its digital retail approach.

+In July 2026, Lord & Taylor announced the relaunch of its private label, the Heritage Collection.

 Logos

 Logo handwritten by Andrew Geller, used before 2019, current logo since 2024.

 A logo originally introduced by Hudson's Bay Company, in use from 20152019.

 A slightly altered logo introduced by Hudson's Bay Company, in use from 20152019, 20212022.

 The logo introduced by Hudson's Bay Company, in use between 20192020.

-The logo introduced by Saadia Group, in use from 2022-2024.
+The logo introduced by Saadia Group, in use from 2022–2024.